Kleisli/Milly.CrudUI/Documentation/Views.md

     use CrudControllerTrait;
 }
 ```
-or they can be applied only to one view
+or they can be applied to single views
 ```
 MyVendor.MyPackage.MyModelController.edit = Milly.CrudUI:Template.Edit {
     millyCrudTheme = 'myTheme'